 Tour our traditional Acadian garden bordered by aromatic plants and shrubs.
-Typically the Acadians would grow many root crops; vegetables, flowering plants, and herbs grew side by side.
-The plant selection would supply food and spices, medicine, dye, insect repellant, air refreshers, pain killers, and cosmetics.
-Plants and vegetables used in the garden were selected to represent the typical plants and vegetables which the Acadians would have had access to in 1653.
+Typically the Acadians would grow many root crops.
+However, flowering plants and herbs were grown as well.
+The plants supplied food and spices, medicine, dye, insect repellent, air refreshers, pain killers, and cosmetics.
+Plants and vegetables in the museum's garden were selected to represent the typical plants and vegetables grown by Acadians in 1653.

-This Museum, an Acadian homestead from the 1800s, has "good bones" and great vibes, but the pulse of the museum resonates through the Acadian people and their stories.
-It has an impressive selection of artifacts that depict life as it would have been for our Acadian ancestors.
+The museum is situated in an 1800s Acadian homestead.
+The building has "good bones" and great vibes, but the pulse of the museum resonates through the Acadian people and their stories.
+There is an impressive selection of artifacts depicting life as it would have been for our Acadian ancestors.
 The kitchen features the original hearth where iron pots and a kettle can still be seen hanging.
-Many utensils are on display as is the spinning wheel.
+Utensils and a spinning wheel can also been seen in their original setting.

-The Museum has on display over 300 cameras spanning 100 years of photographic history, including a very rare gas operated upright enlarger (c 1895).
-Also featured is a portion of an original sluice or conduit, which formed part of an elaborate drainage system, called "aboiteau".
-This permitted the early Acadian to turn saltwater marshland into fertile agricultural land by preventing tide waters from flooding the marshland while permitting rain water to run off.
-Restored to full operation the original Chandler and Price manual printing press of “Le Petit Courrier” is on display.
-A page from the first issue of “Le Petit Courrier” can be reproduced.
-In addition the founder's desk, books, and photographs pertaining to the era of “Le Petit Courrier” are placed in showcases.
+The museum has a substantial collection of Acadian and regional artifacts available for public viewing.
+One prominent exhibition features over 300 cameras, spanning a century's worth of photographic history.
+A very rare gas operated upright enlarger (c 1895) is one of the highlights of this exhibit.
+A portion of an original sluice or conduit is another feature of the museum's collection.
+This conduit formed part of an elaborate drainage system, called "aboiteau".
+It permitted the early Acadians to turn saltwater marshland into fertile agricultural soil by preventing tide waters from flooding the marshes while simultaneously permitting the drainage of rain water.
+The original Chandler and Price manual printing press of “Le Petit Courrier” is also on display in the museum.
+A page from the first issue of “Le Petit Courrier” can be reproduced by visitors on the fully restored press.
+In addition, the founder's desk, books and photographic collection provide visitors with further information on the history of "Le Petit Courrier".

 The research centre "Les Archives Père Clarence d'Entremont", housed in the museum annex has an extensive collection of Acadian historical and genealogical documents.
 Also available are over 6,000 publications, with information dating to the 17th century, as well as microfilms, maps, photographs, etc. Researchers can also obtain facts from the available published edition of “Le Petit Courrier”.
 As the collection grows and more information is accessed, the Archives will provide a greater information base for the public.
 Our story is rooted in our families, most who have been here since the mid-1650s.
 Like our ancestors before us, we remain attached to our region, our children and our future.